truenas/middleware/docs/userguide/index.rst

 .. note:: ZFS provides thick provisioning using quotas and thin provisioning using reserved space.

-If you select an existing ZFS volume → Create ZFS Dataset, you will see the screen shown in Figure 8.1q.
+If you select an existing :menuselection:`ZFS volume --> Create ZFS Dataset`, you will see the screen shown in Figure 8.1q.

-Once a dataset is created, you can click on that dataset and select Create ZFS Dataset, thus creating a nested dataset, or a dataset within a dataset.
+Once a dataset is created, you can click on that dataset and select "Create ZFS Dataset", thus creating a nested dataset, or a dataset within a dataset.
 You can also create a zvol within a dataset.
-When creating datasets, double-check that you are using the Create ZFS Dataset option for the intended volume or dataset.
-If you get confused when creating a dataset on a volume, click all existing datasets to close them--the remaining Create ZFS Dataset will be for the volume.
+When creating datasets, double-check that you are using the "Create ZFS Dataset" option for the intended volume or dataset.
+If you get confused when creating a dataset on a volume, click all existing datasets to close them--the remaining "Create ZFS Dataset" will be for the volume.

 **Figure 8.1q: Creating a ZFS Dataset**

 |Figure8.1q_png|

 Table 8.1f summarizes the options available when creating a ZFS dataset.
-Some settings are only available in Advanced Mode.
-To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in System
+Some settings are only available in "Advanced Mode".
+To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in
-→ Settings → Advanced.
-These attributes can also be changed after dataset creation in Storage → Volumes → View Volumes.
+:menuselection:`System --> Settings --> Advanced`.
+These attributes can also be changed after dataset creation in :menuselection:`Storage --> Volumes --> View Volumes`.

 **Table 8.1f: ZFS Dataset Options**